Nebraska Department of Environment and Energy

 • Lincoln: In the summer of 2016, Lincoln Electric System’s Holdrege Solar Center, a 3,600–kilowatt (3.6–megawatt) generation community solar project, was built at Northwest 75th and Holdrege Streets in Lincoln.
 Lincoln Electric System signed a power purchase agreement to buy the power from the solar energy farm.

-• Norfolk: The construction of an 8.5–megawatt community solar farm was operational in 2022.
+• Norfolk: An 8,500–kilowatt (or 8.5–megawatt) community solar farm was operational September 1, 2022.
 It is located on land at the city's well field.
 The new solar farm, at maximum output, generates the equivalent of about 10 percent of Norfolk's peak demand for electricity.
 Its output is the equivalent of the power needed by 1,250 homes.
 This project, paired with a 2–megawatt battery storage system that will help efficiently manage distribution, will be the largest of its kind in the state.
 The unit will store approximately the amount of electricity that a small home would use over the course of two months.
 The incorporation of pollinator habitats to support the local ecosystem and the collaboration with Northeast Community College bring local impacts that are setting the example for future community solar.

 • Ogallala: The City of Ogallala and the Nebraska Public Power District built a 1.5–megawatt community solar project south of the Interstate interchange at Ogallala.
 The solar farm was operational in 2023.